Can I protect my home from care fees?

 If your parent needs care, they won’t necessarily have to sell their home to pay for it.

-As explained above, the means test (to determine if they get help with care fees) can’t include the value of their home if they are still living there, or if their spouse/civil partner/cohabiting partner or a qualifying dependant lives there.
+As explained above, the means test (to determine if they get help with care fees) can’t include the value of their home if they are still living there, or if their spouse/civil partner/cohabiting partner or qualifying dependant lives there.

 Qualifying dependants include: